AyrA/ZipBomb/README.md

 This will achieve exponential growth.
 Even on the first level you already have 16 4GB files, resulting in 64 GB total.
+To put this into perspective, this is half of what the biggest known BluRay disc can store and larger than a 4K Movie.

 Next levels
 -----------